ivanov-slk/virtualization-set-up/README.md

 Linkerd is used as a service mesh provider.
 Injections can be done on a namespace level by annotating with `linkerd.io/inject: enabled`.

+### Prometheus and Grafana

+Prometheus and Grafana are provisioned to ensure a full picture of the cluster is quickly available.
+Prometheus is configured to attend to Linkerd's needs, so that Linkerd's Prometheus can be safely disabled.

 ### Kubernetes dashboard

 The cluster comes with the Kubernetes dashboard installed.
 It can be accessed via a `LoadBalancer` service through IP or through a `NodePort` on port 30002 and with a token that is fetched using `kubectl -n kubernetes-dashboard create token admin-user`.